FAQ

 - 10-8x-02004: 1/16” (Double ball UHPLC pressures)

-The second middle digit – This number signifies the type of material the replacement body and ball and seat are created from.
+The second middle digit – This number signifies the type of material the replacement body, ball, and seat are created from.

 Second Middle Digit |